trhlikpa/thug-framework/README.md

 ```
 docker-compose up
 ```
 This command will build and link containers based on definition located inside the docker-compose.yml file.
+After successful build connect to a web interface on a port (default is 5000) specified inside the docker-compose.yml file.
 # Scaling
 Thug-framework supports concurrent run of multiple Thug instances.
-Run the following command to scale up to a specified number of instances.
+Run the following command to scale up to a desired number of instances.
 ```
 docker-compose scale worker=5
 ```